rasterm/rasterm/docs/LIFETIMES.md

 immutable non owning descriptions.

 `Presenter` is thread safe for concurrent submission and statistics queries.
 Its capacity one mailbox replaces stale frames rather than blocking producers.
+Damage from compatible replaced regional frames is retained in the newest waiting frame.

 `waitUntilIdle` is a bounded synchronization point for sink acceptance.
 It can block on an in flight `OutputSink` call and therefore must not run from a Presenter worker